re-mote-sensing/re-mote/Documentation/Water_Sensor_Server/Server_Instructions.md

 If you already know the IP address/hostname of your RPi, you can login by following the steps below (otherwise start from the RPi setup - given after step 3's completion):
 The following steps are for SSH connection:

-1. Download and install PuTTY software using: <https://www.putty.org/> (or a quick google search will show other websites too)
+1. Download and install PuTTY software using: <https://www.putty.org/>